LCHeffernan/music-library/README.md

 ## Description.
 This was my first backend project which involved using SQL, MySQL and express.js, which was tested using Mocha/Chai and Supertest, the tests can be found in the tests folder.

-A music library is created using CRUD operations for an Artist table and an Album models.
+A music library is created using CRUD operations for an Artist and Album table.
 The Album table is linked to the Artist table via id in the artist table being a foreign key (artist id) in the Album table.
 In the future I would like to add
 * Validations and constraints to the models.
 * Helper functions to make the code DRY.